1989–90 Honduran Liga Nacional

 The 1989–90 Honduran Liga Nacional season was the 24th edition of the Honduran Liga Nacional.
-The format of the tournament remained the same as the previous season.
-Club Deportivo Olimpia won the title after defeating Real C.D.
-España in the finals.
-Both teams qualified to the 1990 CONCACAF Champions' Cup.
+The format of the tournament was the same as the 1987-88 season and was a rematch of the 23rd edition final.
+Club Deportivo Olimpia successfully defended its 1989 title after defeating in the final runner-up Real C.D.
+España.
+Title holder and runner-up qualified for berths to the 1990 CONCACAF Champions' Cup.